-Proposals for new or existing courses to satisfy the CUNY Pathways General Education Requirements (Common Core, Flexible Core, or Queens College Option) should be submitted using the proper template and following the guidelines provided on the CUNY website.
-Any questions regarding the suitability of courses for Pathways should be directed to Maria DeLongoria, Interim Associate Provost for Academic and Faculty Affairs.
+Proposals for new or existing courses to satisfy the CUNY Pathways General Education Requirements (Required Core, Flexible Core, or College Option) should be submitted to the General Education Council using the proper template and following the guidelines provided on the CUNY website.
+Any questions regarding the preparation of proposals or the suitability of courses for Pathways should be directed to Drew Jones and/or Christine Ramadhin, Co-Chairs of the General Education Council (contact info below).
+Submission templates can be found here: